-This register is read-only and is cleared after $\overline{\text{MR}}$ pin Master Reset or assertion of RTRESET remote terminal software reset in the "Master Status and Reset Register (0x0001)".
+This register is read-only and is cleared after MR pin Master Reset or assertion of RTRESET remote terminal software reset in the "Master Status and Reset Register (0x0001)".
 Reads to this register address return the current value of the free running 16-bit Time Tag counter.
-Counter resolution is programmed by the TTCK2:0 bits in the "Time Tag Counter Configuration Register (0x0039)".
+Counter resolution is programmed by the TTCK2:0 bits in the "Time Tag Counter

+Configuration Register (0x0039)".
 Options are: 2, 4, 8, 16, 32 and 64μs, or externally provided clock.
+The same clock source is shared by the RT and BC.